Pentagon inspector general raises questions about former D.C. Guard commander’s Jan. 6 account

 Flynn’s involvement became controversial because his brother is retired Lt.
 Gen. Michael Flynn, a former Trump adviser who called for the military to participate in re-running the 2020 election.
 Army officials falsely asserted for days that Charles Flynn was not at the meeting, before Flynn confirmed that he was briefly involved in a statement to The Washington Post.
 The inspector general report affirms as much, saying other Army witnesses told investigators that Flynn’s involvement was “minimal.”

 Piatt told inspector general investigators that he was unable to calm other officials, saying someone on the conference call warned that they would tell the media that the Army had denied the Capitol Police request for help.
 Another Army witness said Bowser made that statement.
 An official close to Bowser said Wednesday that the mayor did not speak during the call.
+It is not clear who else may have issued the warning.

 A short time later, Army officials told investigators that claim leaked to the media anonymously, and McCarthy and his staff took time to respond to inquiries from journalists and members of Congress during the crisis.